The little biplane that has the river-meadow for landing-field

 Email Poem |

-Analysis and Comments on The Machine
+Comments, Analysis, and Meaning on The Machine

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The Machine here.